 It was the most comprehensive presentation I’ve ever attended.
 Thank you.

 Some children after epilepsy surgery often face significant challenges in the school environment.
 They may need help coping with a new and significant visual impairment, struggle with interpreting environmental sounds properly, or need intensive instruction to catch up with their peers.

 Ensuring an effective learning environment includes an educational team that has a deep understanding of the functional implications of various epilepsy surgeries.
-Our special education specialists are available to partner with you to help the IEP team understand how to best work with your child.
+One way to help the team understand the learning implications of various epilepsy surgeries, medications, and medical history is with school training.

-Our one-hour virtual school training session helps educators understand the needs of children after epilepsy surgery, especially large resective or disconnective procedures like hemispherectomy, single or multiple lobectomies or disconnections, and corpus callosotomy.
+Our two-hour, live virtual school training session helps educators understand the needs of children after epilepsy surgery, especially large resective or disconnective procedures like hemispherectomy, single or multiple lobectomies or disconnections, and corpus callosotomy.
 In this introductory session, we cover:

 an overview of the parts of the brain and what they do;